adaptris/interlok-docs/docs/pages/advanced/advanced-vcs-git.md

 summary: Configure Interlok to automatically check out config from GIT when starting.
 ---

-{% include note.html content="This depends on the artifact com.adaptris:interlok-vcs-git.
-In 3.8.0; adp-vcs-git was renamed to interlok-vcs-git" %}
+?> **NOTE** This depends on the artifact com.adaptris:interlok-vcs-git.
+In 3.8.0; adp-vcs-git was renamed to interlok-vcs-git

 ## Configuration ##